acbbullock/IO-Fortran-Library/doc_API_design/Ref/String-methods.md

 This type is provided for flexible and advanced character handling when the intrinsic `character` type is insufficient.
 For instance, a `String` may be used in array contexts for which the user requires arrays of strings which may have non-identical lengths, whose lengths may not be known, or whose lengths may need to vary during run time.
 One may also use the `String` type as an interface to read/write external text files, in particular for cases in which `.csv` data contains data of mixed type.
 For reading/writing data of uniform type, it is simpler to use the routines [to_file](to_file.html) and [from_file](from_file.html).

+@note The `String` type is memory safe.
+The user is forbidden from attempting to access unallocated memory due to the `private` attribute of the component and the exceptions put into place in the type-bound procedures.

 ## Type-bound procedures

 ### [as_str](../../type/string.html#boundprocedure-as_str)